Quantum-access security of the Winternitz one-time signature scheme: Hash chains in the QROM

 \subsection{Indistinguishability}

-Finally, we prove a number of lemmas which together allow us to conclude the indistinguishability of the \RealWorld and the \QWorld. \begin{lemma} Let $p$ and $q$ be the output distributions of an algorithm $\A$ interacting with the \RealWorld and the \QWorld, respectively.
+Finally, we prove a number of lemmas which together allow us to conclude the indistinguishability of the \RealWorld and the \QWorld. \begin{lemma} Let $p$ and $q$ be the output distributions over $n$-bit strings of an algorithm $\A$ interacting with the \RealWorld and the \QWorld, respectively.
 Then

 \end{lemma}

 We prove \cref{lem:ind-r-v-qi} via a sequence of lemmas.

 \begin{lemma} The \RealWorld and the \IWorld{1} are indistinguishable. \end{lemma}